Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 ## Your Own Checks

-You can cash a check at any Citibank branch, for any amount up to the available balance with your Citibank® Banking Card or other identification that is acceptable to us.
+You can cash a check at any Citibank branch, for any amount up to the available balance with your CitibankÂ® Banking Card or other identification that is acceptable to us.

 ## Third Party Checks

-In certain instances we may allow you to cash a third party check (i.e., a check originally payable to another person) at a Citibank branch, up to the available balance in your account using your Citibank® Banking Card as identification.
+In certain instances we may allow you to cash a third party check (i.e., a check originally payable to another person) at a Citibank branch, up to the available balance in your account using your CitibankÂ® Banking Card as identification.
 If the check is payable to a party other than yourself, we may require that the other party's endorsement be verified or guaranteed before we accept the check.
 In any case, we may refuse to accept any third party check for encashment for any reason.
 If you routinely request that we cash third party checks we may require that you enter into a separate agreement with us for that purpose.
 If we do cash a third party check, a hold may be placed on your account for the amount of the check until the check clears.
 The amount of the check cashed may also reduce your daily balance or average daily balance for interest and/ or fee calculation purposes for up to the number of days it takes for us to collect the check.

 ## Payee Check Cashing